 Cats with tri-colored coats of red, black, and white were thought to resemble patchwork and so they became known as calico cats.
-This lead to a belief that the calico cat was a breed, still held by some people today.
-Of course, we know its a coat pattern found on Maine Coon cats and many other breeds.
+This lead to the belief that the calico cat was a breed, one that’s still held by some people today.
+Of course, we know it’s a coat pattern found on Maine Coon cats and many other breeds.

 Are Calico and Tortoiseshell Maine Coons the same?

 As it happens, there is a relationship between the calico and tortoiseshell (tortie) coats.
 A calico Maine Coon is a tortoiseshell expressing an additional genetic condition known as piebalding.
 A piebald cat has patches of white fur.

 A tortoiseshell Maine Coon is black with patches of red or red shaded fur intermingled.
 There is also a tortie and white coat which is similar to calico because of the colors being the same.
 On a tortoiseshell, the colors are much more mixed up as opposed to being in the distinct patches of the calico.

 The Dense Calico Pattern

 The dense calico Maine Coon pattern is the most common.
 It consists of patches of white with dense patches of solid red and black.
 Some calicos have as much as 75% white fur with the other 25% split between red and black.
 Others have just 25% white fur and 75% red and black.

 This coat is dense in color with no dilution of the red and black.
 The white fur is, more often than not, predominantly on the cat’s belly, bib and legs.